 I want Lindsay Lohan to succeed in life.

-Why do I care (other than the effect of basic human empathy)?
-I’m…not sure…but I will toss out some conjectures.
+Why do I care (other than the affectation of basic human empathy)?
+I’m…not sure…but I will make some conjectures.
 She’s a fellow redhead, and redheads have to stick together.
 I love all things Tina Fey including the movie Mean Girls, and, of course, Lindsay Lohan is the lead actress in the film.
 I’ve been dismayed by how the media delights each time Lindsay has a failure, which makes me root for her.
 Nobody should have to deal with that.

 Whatever the case, I currently consider myself a pro-Lindsay person.